 The Community Voices Collection is an archive of oral histories conducted by - and with - University of Washington Bothell students, staff, faculty, and community members.
 Represented in the collection are histories of international students, students with disabilities, founders of UWave Radio, staff who maintain campus facilities, staff who work with students, and more.
 These histories expand the breadth and depth of the recorded history of the University of Washington Bothell and the surrounding community.

-The UW Bothell Feminist Community Archive of Washington (FCA-WA) documents and preserves the work and history of feminist social justice organizations in Bothell and the Puget Sound region.
-With the guidance and instruction of UW Bothell faculty, UW Bothell Student researchers conduct interviews and oral histories with activists and organization members and founders, collect documents and media important to the organizations' formation and actions, and record organization events.
-The products of these student research and knowledge production activities comprise the content of the Archive.
+The UW Bothell Feminist Community Archive of Washington (FCA-WA) documents and preserves the work and history of feminist social justice organizations in Bothell, the Puget Sound, and the greater Washington State region.
+With the guidance and instruction of UW Bothell faculty, UW Bothell student researchers annually conduct interviews and oral histories with activists and community organization members and founders, collect documents and media important to the organizations' formation and actions, and document organizations' events.
+The results of this student research and community engagement comprise the content of the archive.